History: Newport Beach Christmas Boat Parade

 In later years, the Beek family came to the front again and provided one of their ferryboats for the floating Christmas tree celebration.
 Gradually, each year, other lighted boats fell in line behind the city employees’ floating tree.
 Soon the Tournament of Lights came back as a Christmas celebration.

-Today the Tournament of Lights, now called the Newport Beach Christmas Boat Parade, features as many as 100 boats and is in its 108th Year.
-The parade is proudly hosted by the Commodores Club of the Newport Beach Chamber of Commerce and is hailed as “one of the top ten holiday happenings in the nation” by the New York Times.
+Today the Tournament of Lights, now called the Newport Beach Christmas Boat Parade, features as many as 100 boats.
+The parade is proudly hosted by the Commodores Club of the Newport Beach Chamber of Commerce and is hailed as “one of the top ten holiday happenings in the nation” by The New York Times.
 The parade is the premiere event of the holiday season in Southern California.

 For more information about the Christmas Boat Parade, please call (949) 729-4400.